 Unfortunately, learning who these people are means sometimes you get stomped on.

 Here is how I learned this in the real world.
 I had a brand new job (but I had already been a teacher for four months).
-The new job required me to fill out paperwork for a student that I had not needed to do previously.
+The new job required me to fill out paperwork for a student, a task I had not needed to do previously.
 When I went to a coworker to ask for some assistance, I was told, “If you can’t do your own work, why would I help you?”
-He then berated for a few minutes about how I shouldn’t have been given a job I wasn’t qualified to do.
+He then berated me for a few minutes about how I shouldn’t have been given a job I wasn’t qualified to do.

-I felt a puppy that had just crapped on the floor.
+I felt like a puppy that had just crapped on the floor.

 Truth Bomb: Teaching is more than teaching